30wallpaper/30wallpaper/README.md

 >promised myself to make one WallPaper daily but
 >could not make it complete so in December one
 >day I realised I should make it complete and
->I did it, I hope You like it.
+>I did it, I hope you like it.

 ### Behind the Scenes